1. English

 If There Is No Availability For The 4 day Inca Trail

 • Inca trail 2 day option: The 2 day Inca Trail is a great alterative to the classic 4 day trail.
-If you do not have the time energy or if there is no availability this is a great option.
+If you do not have the time, energy or if there is no availability this is a great option.
 The trail is 12km (7.5m) total and the trek offers the most famous parts of the Inca Trail.
-Please note the hike is concentrated into one day but, you will get the chance to see Machu Picchu in the afternoon the first day and in the evening the second day.
+Please note the hike is concentrated into one day but, you will get the chance to see Machu Picchu in the afternoon the first day and the second day.
 The 2 day Inca Trail to Machu Picchu may be perfect for you!

 • Salkantay Trek 4/5 day option: Largely considered the best alternative trek to Machu Picchu.
 The Salkantay Trek being less popular than the classic Inca Trail is usually available.
 Many hikers report this trek being just as beautiful.